 - Student loans

 Understanding bankruptcy and finding out whether or not you are eligible to file for Chapter 7 bankruptcy is easy when consulting with the team at Badgley Law Group.
 There are a number of criteria you will have to meet for this type of filing, which is why scheduling a consultation with our firm is important.

-When filing for chapter 13 bankruptcy, you will be offered a 3 to 5 year repayment plan for the debts you have.
+When filing for Chapter 13 bankruptcy, you will be offered a three- to five-year repayment plan for the debts you have.
 If you make too much money to file for chapter 7 bankruptcy, chapter 13 is the next logical option.
 One of the most advantageous aspects of filing for Chapter 13 bankruptcy is that fact it allows you to remove an unsecured second mortgage loan.
 Our team of experienced lawyers will be able to go over the options you have regarding the filing of bankruptcy during your consultation.
 There are some reasons you may not qualify for chapter 13 bankruptcy like:

 - Your income is too low